-- Category filters, used to apply actions to URL categories - Limited access filters, used to permit access to only a list of URLs - Protocol filters, used to apply actions to Internet protocols - A schedule used to determine when each filter is enforced.
+- Category filters, used to apply actions to URL categories - Limited access filters, used to permit access to only a list of URLs - Protocol filters, used to apply actions to Internet protocols - Cloud App filters, used to apply actions to cloud applications. - A schedule used to determine when each filter is enforced.